+I think that the discussion is winding and far too long

 Materials and Methods

 To reveal the beta diversity of parasitoids and their caterpillar hosts we recorded 2 875 parasitoid rearing events from 27 537 externally feeding caterpillars collected from 25 host plants distributed between eight sites in continuous tropical rainforest (~13 plant sp./ locality).
 The average parasitism rate per site was 10.5 % (SD ± 2.85).
 From 422 collected caterpillar species, 139 species were attacked by 304 parasitoid species and six hyperparasitoid species.
 The reared parasitoids belonged mostly to Braconidae, Tachinidae and Ichneumonidae (Table S4).
 We recorded 49 to 97 parasitoid species (mean of 68.7 ± SD of 19.5) and 24 – 82 caterpillar species (mean of 135.8 ± SD of 27.8) per site.